 The number of characters above which to skip the checks for character groups.

 The maximum number of repeating characters allowed.

-The minimum number of character groups the password has to contain if it is
+The minimum number of character groups the password has to contain if it is less than

 The error message fragment to show if the password does not contain characters from enough character groups.